airbytehq/airbyte/docs/connector-development/config-based/overview.md

 The retriever acts as a coordinator, moving the data between its components before emitting `AirbyteMessage`s that can be read by the platform.
 The `SimpleRetriever`'s data flow can be described as follows:

-1. Given the connection config and the current stream state, the `StreamSlicer` computes the stream slices to read.
-2. Iterate over all the stream slices defined by the stream slicer.
-3. For each stream slice,
-    1. Submit a request as defined by the requester
-    2. Select the records from the response
-    3. Repeat for as long as the paginator points to a next page

 Schema: